 “Diverse perspectives, backgrounds and interests are necessary to understand problems from different angles and discover what might have been otherwise overlooked”

-For the Fall of 2020, you can submit requests for Parts, Mechanical Analysis Testing, and Motion Capture Lab Services.
-Due to the increased workload this semester, we are only able to support courses and research (no personal or club projects).
+You can also submit requests for Parts, Mechanical Analysis Testing, and Motion Capture Lab Services.
+Due to the increased workload this semester, we are prioritizing courses and research over personal projects.

 Please contact us with any questions or to schedule pickups of stored items.